-History is a very popular subject with four option groups at GCSE, AS and A2.
+History is a very popular subject with four option groups at GCSE and four option groups at A2.
 During the GCSE course, students study the Edexcel History course which looks at a wide range of topics that include Crime and Punishment over time, the reigns of King Richard and King John, the Cold War, the African American Civil Rights Movement and the Vietnam War.
-At A level we offer a wide range of topics all students study a mix of modern and early modern history.
+At A level we offer a wide range of topics - all students study a mix of modern and early modern history.
 We believe this makes for more rounded historians and also makes those applying to study history at degree level a more attractive proposition for university admissions officers.
 Students perform extremely well in History and achieve very impressive results.
 In 2015, the A2 results were the best in county, an achievement we were all very proud of.

 |A* - 27.8%||A - 56.5%||A* - 21.1%|

 Key Stage 3 History

 The GCSE syllabus is made up of three separate units:

 |Unit 1: Crime and Punishment||Unit 2: British Depth Study & Period Study||Unit 3: Modern Depth Study|

 |Part One: Consolidation of the Tudor Dynasty: England, 1485-1547||Historical investigation - African American Civil Rights||Part Two: England, 1547-1603 - Turmoil and Triumph||Revision|

 |Part One: The Weimar Republic 1918-1933||Part Two: Nazi Germany, 1933-1945||Revision|